 Ansible Commands to Install Packages from Remote Servers

-You can use the following command as syntax command:
+You can use the following command as a syntax command:

 ansible -b --become-method = sudo -m shell -a 'command to execute' web servers